olson-sean-k/nym/README.md

 ## Disclaimer

-Nym is offered as is with no warranty.
+Nym is provided as is with no warranty.
 At the time of writing, Nym is highly experimental and likely has many bugs.
 Data loss may occur. **Use at your own risk.**